MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/02-migrate-sql-server-workloads-azure-vm.md

 1. The migration status property will change to **Completing**, then to **Succeeded** after the migration is completed.

-    >[!NOTE]
-    > You can complete the cutover using similar steps with Azure Database Migration Service through the Azure portal.
+    > **Note**: You can complete the cutover using similar steps with Azure Database Migration Service through the Azure portal.

 1. Make application configuration changes to point to the new database running on Azure Virtual Machine.